 Hastings is a medium-sized city located in the state of Nebraska.
 With a population of 24,692 people and eight constituent neighborhoods, Hastings is the seventh largest community in Nebraska.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hastings is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hastings is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Hastings who work in office and administrative support (10.37%), sales jobs (10.07%), and management occupations (8.54%).
+Unlike some cities, Hastings isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hastings are a mix of both white- and blue-collar jobs.
+Overall, Hastings is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Hastings who work in sales jobs (9.67%), office and administrative support (8.48%), and management occupations (8.14%).

-The per capita income in Hastings in 2010 was $26,262, which is upper middle income relative to Nebraska and the nation.
-This equates to an annual income of $105,048 for a family of four.
+The per capita income in Hastings in 2018 was $28,156, which is middle income relative to Nebraska and the nation.
+This equates to an annual income of $112,624 for a family of four.
 However, Hastings contains both very wealthy and poor people as well.

+Hastings is a somewhat ethnically-diverse city.
 The people who call Hastings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hastings residents report their race to be White, followed by Asian.
 Hastings also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.12% of the city’s residents.
-Important ancestries of people in Hastings include Irish, English, Swedish, and Czech.
+People of Hispanic or Latino origin account for 12.88% of the city’s residents.
+Important ancestries of people in Hastings include German, Irish, English, Swedish, and French.

 The most common language spoken in Hastings is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.